SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/set-up.md

 uid: sharepoint-set-up
 description: How to create a site and a document library in Microsoft 365 SharePoint
-author: Bergfrid Dias, ErikLebiko so.date: 01.12.2024
+author: Bergfrid Dias, ErikLebiko
+date: 01.12.2024
 keywords: SharePoint, document
-so.topic: how to
+topic: how to
-so.envir: cloud
+envir: cloud
-so.client: online
+client: online
 ---

 # How to set up Microsoft 365 SharePoint